-JUNE 29, 2008 — Saturday was even a better biking day.
-The race would leave Ligonier at noon so we had to check in at 10:00 a.m.
-I arrived in Ligonier and parked in front of my brother’s house although he was out of town.
+This morning I arrived in Ligonier and parked in front of my brother’s house although he was out of town.
 I rode back down to Carey School Road and climbed it again.
 It is steep and was a good climb for me.
-Again my descent was 45 mph.
+Again, like yesterday, my descent was 45 mph.
 I did a loop around the west end of town and then cut through the school parking lot again back to Carey School Road.
 This time when I reached the top I pedaled full out.
 I reached 46.5 mph which was a personal best on my bike.

-I went to the Diamond to meet up with all the volunteers.
-Assignments were handed out and I was sent beyond Stahlstown.
-At first I was disappointed it was so far out (10 miles) but I knew it gave me a chance to bike and not drive.
+I went to the Diamond at 10:00 a.m. to meet up with all the volunteers.
+Assignments were handed out and at first, I was disappointed it was so far out (10 miles) but I knew it gave me a chance to bike and not drive.
 It was mostly uphill out to Stahlstown which gave me a chance to pass my fellow volunteers who had been stationed at every intersection along Rte 711.

-My return to Ligonier could have been a 10 mile run-in on 711 but when I came to Darlington Road to Rector I decided to go down the road I went up the day before.
-The road is scary.
+My return to Ligonier could have been a 10-mile run-in on Rte 711 but when I came to Darlington Road to Rector I decided to go down the road I went up the day before.
+The road is scary steep.

 I pedaled, though not hard at first.
 My speed went from 20 to 25 then to 30.
 I looked back and the car was farther back.
 My speed was 35 then 40.
 I was headed down and was pedaling even harder.
 The speed was 45 then 46.5.
 I last saw it at 49 but couldn’t risk looking at the speedometer.
 I had to watch the road and worry about the bridge where Brad wiped out.

-I finally just sat in my tuck and let it roll.
-This was a combination adrenaline rush and excitement mixed with pure terror.
+I finally just got in a tuck and let it roll.
+This was a combination of adrenaline rush and excitement mixed with pure terror.
 In other words, it was great!
 I flew across the bridge and as I was rolling on a slight uphill, looked down to view my high speed.
 It was 49.8.
 I guess I can round it to 50 mph!
 That was a personal best.